 Dear Heera Singh,

-After acquiring some company, organisation restructuring is common.
-In the course of restructuring, salary rationalisation or removal of employees is also common.
+After acquiring a company, organizational restructuring is common.
+In the course of restructuring, salary rationalization or the removal of employees is also common.
 Nevertheless, salary reduction across the board is unheard of.

-You could have given little more information like the nature of your industry, main reason for the acquisition.
-Whatever be the reason for acquisition, businesses are driven by people.
-By reducing the salary, people get demotivated and hardly any company can run the business with the demotivated employees.
-Therefore, worry on this count could be unfounded.
+You could have provided a little more information, such as the nature of your industry and the main reason for the acquisition.
+Whatever the reason for the acquisition, businesses are driven by people.
+By reducing salaries, people become demotivated, and hardly any company can run the business with demotivated employees.
+Therefore, worrying on this count could be unfounded.

-Your post is suggestive of the failure of communication from the HR of the acquiring company.
-After acquisitions, a fear of uncertainty always lurks in the minds of the employees of the acquired company.
-At this stage HR has got big role in dispelling these fears.
-Has HR done something on this count in your company?
+Your post suggests a failure in communication from the HR of the acquiring company.
+After acquisitions, a fear of uncertainty always lingers in the minds of the employees of the acquired company.
+At this stage, HR has a significant role in dispelling these fears.
+Has HR taken any steps in your company to address this issue?

 Thanks,